Interpreto: An Explainability Library for Transformers: interpreto.concepts

-\paragraph{Custom method} Each step is modular, allowing users to mix and match choices of split points, concept models, and interpretation methods.
-To add a new method, implement the corresponding abstraction and focus on the computational core; the library handles integration and execution.
-For new elements, we invite users to draw inspiration from the existing ones.
+\paragraph{Custom method.} Each step is modular, allowing users to mix and match: split points, concept models, and interpretation methods.
+To add a new method, users implement the corresponding abstraction and focus on the computational core; the library handles integration and execution.
+For new components, we recommend using existing implementations as templates.